Why This Course Rocks...

-Present without a detailed plan?
+Present with a detailed plan?

 Have you sourced interesting and engaging content?